Praful932/Kitabe/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: 'Fixing size to display content'
 labels: ''
 assignees: ''

 ---

 **Is your feature request related to a problem?
 Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Yes.
+In one of the book tile, the complete description is not visible as that particular description is quite long and also due to the same size of all the tiles.

 **Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+Three things can be done:
+1. The image of book can be reduced to maintain the uniform size of all book tiles
+2. The spacing between the description can be reduced so they fit on in that space
+3. Size of that book tile can be increased so as to make complete description visible

-**Are you willing to contribute to this issue?** [Yes/No]
+**Are you willing to contribute to this issue?** [Yes/No] Yes

 **Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**
 Add any other context or screenshots about the feature request here.